theochem/horton/doc/user_postproc_aim.rst

 **What is the recommended level of theory for computing the pro-atom databses?**

-    This question is relevant to the following methods implemented in HORTON:
-    Hirshfeld, Hirshfeld-I and Hirshfeld-E, which require a pro-atoms database.
+    This question is relevant to the following methods implemented in HORTON: Hirshfeld and Hirshfeld-I, which require a pro-atoms database.
 They are referred to in this answer as Hirshfeld-like schemes.

     In principle, you are free to choose any level of theory.
 In practice, several papers tend to be consistent in the level of theory (and